OPCAT-Labs/electrs/README.md

 - `--electrum-txs-limit <num>` - maximum number of txs to return per address in the electrum server (does not apply for the http api).
 - `--electrum-banner <text>` - welcome banner text for electrum server.

-Additional options with the `liquid` feature:
+Additional options with the `opcat_layer` feature:
 - `--parent-network <network>` - the parent network this chain is pegged to.

 Additional options with the `electrum-discovery` feature: